nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Managing Sessions

+In the following sections, you will find the features that are available to you on the `Session Page`.
-To manage your sessions of a paritcular group, you will have to be on its respective `Session Page`, which typically looks like this:
+A `Session Page` typically looks like this:
 <img src="./images/UiSessionPage.png" width="650" height="529"/>
 <br>
-<span style="font-size: 10px; font-style: italic;">Figure 9</span>

-The following sections contain the features that are available to you on the `Session Page`.

 ### Adding a session: `add session`

-Adds a session to the list of session in the session page.
+Adds a new session to a selected group.

 **Command Format:**